seacap wave energy converter (WEC)

 Beyond the usual electricity production towards a shore base sub-station, the platform allows the on-site conversion of this energy into “clean hydrogen » for new emerging market applications, particularly in the mobile sector (ground and marine transportation).

 The economic viability of a wave energy converter (WEC) depends largely on its power take-off system (PTO).
 Active control of the PTO is necessary in order to maximize power capture across the wide range of sea-states encountered offshore and, can also improve survivability.

-As developer of an innovative design made of several modular components and, ultimately integrator of a complete marine energy WEC, Hydrocap has made its primary goal to design its SEACAP wec around the most reliable and efficient components, contributing to bring to market a new step change generation of PTO.
+As developer of an innovative WEC design made of several proven modular components and, ultimately integrator of a complete marine energy WEC, Hydrocap has made its primary goal to design SEACAP around the most reliable and efficient components, contributing to bring to market a new step change generation of PTO.
 The economics of the system are directly proportional to the efficiency of the conversion process and the type of generators used (see below).

-After analysis of numerous options, the solution retained has been a direct drive linear switched reluctance electric generator whose second generation is currently developped within SEA-TITAN, a H2020 funded project started earlier this year, in which Hydrocap is a collaborative partner, together with leading european actors of the electrical and marine energy sector.
+After analysis of numerous options available, or, in development, the solution retained by Hydrocap team has been a new type of direct-drive linear switched-reluctance electric generator, whose second generation is currently developed within SEA-TITAN, a European H2020 funded project started earlier this year, in which Hydrocap is a collaborative partner, together with leading European actors of the electrical and marine energy sector.

-The overall objective of SEA-TITAN aims at achieving high continuous peak force densities in order to significantly reduce the levelized cost of energy (LCOE) and also the capital expenditures (CAPEX), simultaneously increasing the float to wire efficiency (FtWE), defined as the ratio between the mechanical energy absorbed by the WEC and, the electricity output of the system.
+The overall objective of SEA-TITAN aims at achieving high and continuous peak force densities, using advanced control strategies, in order to significantly reduce the levelized cost of energy (LCOE) and also the capital expenditures (CAPEX), simultaneously increasing the float to wire efficiency (FtWE), defined as the ratio between the mechanical wave energy absorbed by the system and, the electricity output of the Seacap WEC.